KBbitsP/killbill-avatax-plugin/README.md

 This integration delegates computation of sales taxes to Avalara, which will appear directly on Kill Bill invoices.

-The easiest way to get started with the AvaTax plugin is to take a look at our [AvaTax plugin Manual](https://docs.killbill.io/latest/avatax-plugin) which provides detailed instructions for installing, configuring and using the plugin.
+The easiest way to get started with the AvaTax plugin is to take a look at our [AvaTax Plugin Manual](https://docs.killbill.io/latest/avatax-plugin) which provides detailed instructions for installing, configuring and using the plugin.

 ## Kill Bill compatibility